-WorkSafe Victoria is calling on all employers to make safety their absolute priority following the deaths of five workers across the state in a horrifying nine-day period.
+WorkSafe is calling on all workplaces to prioritise safety following the death of three workers in separate incidents all involving tractors.